saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 # 2. Business Problem & Objective

 The core business problem was a **lack of visibility**.
-The leadership team was "flying blind" and could not answer critical, data-driven questions:
+The leadership team lacked an integrated view across products, customers, regions, and time and could not answer critical, data-driven questions:

 * **Why** did our strong sales growth reverse after 2019?
 * **Are** we failing to acquire new customers, or are we losing our loyal ones?